 As the glaucous gull is a protected species, it is not used as human food.
 Hence, no limits have been set for the content of PCB or other pollutants in glaucous gulls.
 However, dietary advice has been given regarding gull’s eggs in Norway.
 This will also apply to glaucous gull eggs.
 The advice is to limit their consumption, and children and women of fertile age should not eat gull’s eggs.

 Stringent measures have been applied to limit the spread of persistent organic pollutants.
 The Stockholm Convention regulates an international ban on the manufacture and use of PCBs and most western nations introduced strict regulations of PCBs around 1980.
-Furthermore, The Stockholm Convention regulates an international ban on the manufacture and use of DDT, and most western nations introduced strict regulations of DDT at the end of the 1960s and the beginning of the 1970s.
-The Stockholm Convention regulates an international ban on the manufacture and use of chlordanes and most western countries introduced strict regulations of chlordanes in 1970–1990.
+Furthermore, the Stockholm Convention regulates an international ban on the manufacture and use of DDT, which is the parent compound of DDE, and most western nations introduced strict regulations of DDT at the end of the 1960s and the beginning of the 1970s.
+The Stockholm Convention also regulates an international ban on the manufacture and use of chlordanes and most western countries introduced strict regulations of chlordanes in 1970–1990.
 Chlordanes have been little used in Europe.The Stockholm Convention regulates an international ban on the manufacture and use of HCB as a fungicide and verifies that the chemical industry has reduced its emissions.